 DAZN, spearheaded by John Skipper, attempted to sign Wilder in a three-fight $100million deal which included two fights against Joshua.
 However, Wilder turned down the offer after not being told how much "AJ" would make in the two fights.

 In the UK, BT Sports Box Office had the rights for his bouts against Fury but prior to the rematch, Sky Sports secured the rights to his demolition of Breazeale.

 Forbes had Wilder's net worth at $30.5million in the weeks leading up to his return fight with Ortiz.
 They also claimed he made more than $10million for his first fight against Fury.

-Since his last fight against the "Gypsy King", Forbes claimed Wilder had earned $46.5million from the year and was the 20th highest paid athlete of the year having been paid $25million to face Fury.
+Since his 2020 defeat to the "Gypsy King", Forbes claimed Wilder had earned $46.5million from the year and was the 20th highest paid athlete of the year having been paid $25million to face Fury.

 Wilder married Jessica Scales in 2009.
 They had four children together - two daughters and two sons.
 Their eldest child, Naieya, has spina bifida, something Wilder admits forced him to become a boxer to help support her financially.

 Wilder and Scales divorced in 2017 and the former is now engaged to Telli Swift, who was ringside for his fight against Fury.